 There’s always a cool concert.
 Always a huge festival.
 Always a new restaurant you have to try.

-Regardless of this, you are not ready for a small town, you don’t want to be in the house when city life is calling you out to play.
+Regardless of this, you are not ready for a small town, you don’t want to be in the house when city life is calling you out to play …